Trump yanks Habba's nomination for U.S. attorney, enabling her to serve in acting capacity

 The attorney general's post raised questions about who would be the top federal prosecutor in New Jersey as the 120-day clock on Habba's interim term expires.
 A court order signed by Chief Judge Renee Bumb said Grace's appointment was effective Tuesday or "upon the expiration of 120 days after" Habba's appointment by Bondi.

 But Habba said in a post on X, "I am now the Acting United States Attorney for the District of New Jersey" and indicated she would fight for the job.
 The Justice Department official confirmed that Mr. Trump pulled Habba's nomination for U.S. attorney, which avoids a provision of federal law that restricts a person from serving as an acting officer if the president has submitted their nomination to the Senate.
-That law limits her time as acting U.S. attorney to 210 days.
+That law limits her time as acting U.S. attorney to 210 days from when the vacancy occurred.

 Mr. Trump announced on March 24 that he had tapped Habba to serve as interim U.S. attorney for New Jersey, which would put the expiration of her term at July 22.
 But Todd Blanche, deputy attorney general, has said her tenure as interim U.S. attorney ends Friday.